UPPMAX/programming_formalisms/docs/misc/evaluation.md

 additional questions for their own collection and data analysis, should they wish.

-Data formatting: Prefered column headers for each core metric are in ‘red’.
+Data formatting: Preferred column headers for each core metric are in ‘red’.
 It would be very helpful for analysing the data if everyone used these column headings when exporting the results.
 Please note: these descriptors are case sensitive (e.g. use `advertised` not `Advertised`).